-In step 3, the algorithm tries to extract good feature points, which can be easily tracked.
-These points have big eigenvalues in the G matrix according to [ST94].
-Remember, G is the spatial gradient matrix of the image derivatives I_x and I_y .
-Unfortunately, the segmentation process selects regions which are usually quite uniform, and therefore good feature points are rare inside the region.
-Let us assume we found x good feature points, then we choose $max_F - x$ additional feature points randomly inside the region. max_F is the maximum number of feature points, in our experiments this was set to 500.
+In step 3, the Algorithm 2 tries to extract 'good' feature points, which are easily tracked.
+These points have big eigenvalues in the G matrix according to [20] (G is the spatial gradient matrix of the image derivatives I_x and I_y).
+Since, the segmentation process selects regions which are usually quite uniform, and therefore good feature points are